 Those accepting the office of Governor or Trustee will need to be mindful that the role does require a significant level of commitment.
 Governors and Trustees will be expected to regularly attend meetings, for the full duration whenever possible.
 Regular non-attendance can lead to eventual disqualification.
 In addition, Governors and Trustees are expected to prepare for meetings by reading all papers beforehand.

-Download the Attendance Register for Members Meetings 2016-2017
+Download the Attendance Register for Full Trust Board and sub-committee Meetings 2018-19

-Download the Attendance Register for Standards Committee Meetings 2016-2017
+Download the Attendance Register for Standards Committee 2017-18

-Download the Attendance Register for Resources Committee Meetings 2016-2017
+Download the Attendance Register for Church School Scrutiny Committee 2017-18

 Manor Church of England Academy